- Common uses

 WHY is this medicine prescribed?

 Cabozantinib (Cabometyx) is used to treat advanced renal cell carcinoma (RCC; a type of cancer that begins in the cells of the kidneys).
-It is also used to treat hepatocellular carcinoma (HCC; a type of liver cancer) in people who were previously treated with sorafenib (Nexafar).
+It is also used along with nivolumab (Opdivo) to treat advanced RCC in patients who have not yet received a treatment for RCC.
+Cabozantinib (Cabometyx) is also used to treat hepatocellular carcinoma (HCC; a type of liver cancer) in people who were previously treated with sorafenib (Nexafar).
 Cabozantinib (Cabometyx) is in a class of medications called kinase inhibitors.
 It works by blocking the action of an abnormal protein that signals cancer cells to multiply.
 This helps slow or stop the spread of cancer cells.

 Are there OTHER USES for this medicine?